-BOXCAR limits the maximum reinforcing area according to AASHTO LRFD Eq.
-12.10.4.2.4c-2.
-Although this equation relates to reinforced concrete pipe, it can be shown through algebraic manipulation that this equation limits the reinforcing area to 75% of the balanced steel ratio (ρ_b), which is the limit used in the MnDOT standards.
-Reinforcing area for the standard precast designs was further limited by the Iowa DOT to ensure the section would remain "tension-controlled", as described in AASHTO LRFD Art.
-5.5.4.2.1.
-It can be shown that limiting the reinforcing area to 63.4% of ρ_b satisfies the minimum strain limit of 0.005 per AASHTO LRFD C5.5.4.2.1-1.
-The Iowa DOT also limited the total transverse reinforcing in the walls to 4% of the gross area to be consistent with the CIP box culvert designs.
+Reinforcing area for the standard CIP designs developed with CulvertCalc was further limited by the lowa DOT to ensure the section would remain "tension controlled", as described in AASHTO LRFD Art.
+5.5.4.2.
+It can be shown that limiting the reinforcing area to 63.4% of ρ_b satisfies the minimum strain limit of 0.005 per AASHTO LRFD Art.
+C5.5.4.2.1 and Art.
+5.7.2.1.